davidlaprade/shiny-nemesis/paper.md

 argument.
 So I will not rehearse it here.
 Instead, I am going to take up just the part that applies to the horn that I intend to take.

-4. The Negative View
+§4.
+The Negative View
-- the solution I propose is to embrace the negative view: that the truthmakers of moral claims did not affect the way our moral psychology evolved
-  - call a moral realist that adopts such a view a negative realist
-  - the negative realist says that moral psychology would have evolved as it did whether or not moral claims were true
+The solution I propose is to embrace the negative view: that the truthmakers of moral claims did not affect the way our moral psychology evolved.
+Call a moral realist that adopts such a view a negative realist.
+The negative realist says that moral psychology did not evolve as it did in any way because of the truthmakers of moral claims.
+It would have evolved as it did whether or not moral claims were true
-  - moral psychology did not evolve as it did in any way because of the truthmakers of moral claims
-- I think this view is plausible for independent reasons
+I think this view is plausible for reasons independent of Street’s argument.
-  - moral properties would seem to not have causal properties
-  - if they did, we could just detect them scientifically; we can’t, so they don’t
-  - but if they lack causal properties, then they can’t have affected evolutionary processes one way or the other
-  - QeD
+Moral properties do not seem to be the kinds of properties involved in causal relations.
+If they were, presumably we could just detect and study them scientifically.
+But we can’t detect and study them via scientific means.
+So moral properties aren’t involved in causal relations.
+But if they aren’t involved in causal relations, then they can’t have affected evolutionary processes one way or the other.
+They can’t have made some traits more advantageous than others.
+They can’t have promoted survival.
+And so on.
+This plausible view of moral properties seems to demand that moral realists be negative realists in exactly the sense I’ve specified.
-- we can also see that by taking the negative view, it doesn’t matter whether moral psychology was selected for directly or indirectly
+  By taking the negative position, the realist is playing into Street’s hand somewhat.
+The realist has admitted that the truthmakers of moral claims did not affect the evolution of moral psychology.
+Hence, it doesn’t matter whether Street has claimed that moral psychology was selected for directly or not.
-  - either way, on this view the genesis of our moral psychology was unaffected by the truthmakers of moral claims
-  - hence, the forces which determined the constitution of our moral psychology were random with respect to the truth of moral claims
-  - similarly: the forces which shaped the grand canyon were random with respect to its beauty
-    - if some bit of moral psychology happens to be veridical, this is by random chance
-    - if the Grand Canyon happens to be beautiful (as it does), this was by random chance
-- this solution comes with baggage
-  - the forces which determined the constitution of our moral psychology were random with respect to the truth of moral claims
+Either way -- whether it was moral psychology itself or some other trait being selected for -- the forces which determined the constitution of our moral psychology would have been unaffected by --  and thus random with respect to -- the truth of moral claims.
+Consider a similar example: the forces which shaped the Grand Canyon were random with respect to its beauty.
+If the Grand Canyon happens to be beautiful, this was by random chance.
+If some bit of our moral psychology happens to be veridical, this is likewise by random chance.
+This is because in both cases the relevant forces were unaffected by either the truth or beauty of the thing in question.
+  The negative realist’s admission of randomness is not without its price.
-  - random picking is fine when doing so from a pool of mostly good choices
+Random picking is fine when doing so from a pool of mostly good choices.
-  - unfortunately there was no such friendly pool from which evolution randomly chose our moral psychology
+Unfortunately, there was no such friendly pool from which evolution randomly chose our moral psychology.
+This was noted earlier.
+The pool of possible moral beliefs dwarfs the pool of true moral beliefs by orders of magnitude.
+One thing Street is very good at is driving home just how many alternative moral beliefs there are:
-  - one important point that Street makes is to stress the range of possible moral beliefs
-“Imagine, for instance, that we had evolved more along the lines of lions, so that males in relatively frequent circumstances had a strong unreflective evaluative tendency to experience the killing of offspring that were not his own as ‘‘demanded by the circumstances,’’ and so that females, in turn, experienced no strong unreflective tendency to ‘‘hold it against’’ a male when he killed her offspring in such circumstances, on the contrary becoming receptive to his advances soon afterwards.
-Or imagine that we had evolved more along the lines of our close primate relatives the bonobos, so that we experienced sexual relations with all kinds of different partners as ‘‘called for’’ in all kinds of different circumstances.
-Finally, imagine that we had evolved more on the model of the social insects, perhaps possessing overwhelmingly strong unreflective evaluative tendencies in the direction of devoting ourselves to the welfare of the entire community, and only the weakest tendency to look out for our own individual survival, being unreflectively inclined to view that survival as ‘‘good’’ only insofar as it was of some use to the larger community.”
-120-121
+Imagine, for instance, that we had evolved more along the lines of lions, so that males in relatively frequent circumstances had a strong unreflective evaluative tendency to experience the killing of offspring that were not his own as “demanded by the circumstances,” and so that females, in turn, experienced no strong unreflective tendency to ‘‘hold it against’’ a male when he killed her offspring in such circumstances, on the contrary becoming receptive to his advances soon afterwards.
+120
-    - the pool of possible moral judgements dwarfs the pool of true moral judgements by orders of magnitude
-  - just as picking randomly from a jar is unlikely to produce a red marble when reds are outnumbered 1000 to 1
-  - so too is it unlikely that that a randomly constituted moral psychology would point to true beliefs
-  - we are left with the conclusion: it is unlikely that our moral psychology points to true beliefs
+Just as picking randomly from a jar is unlikely to produce a red marble when reds are outnumbered 1000 to 1, so too is it unlikely that that a randomly constituted moral psychology would point to true beliefs.
+We are thus left with the following conclusion: it is unlikely that our moral psychology points to true beliefs.
-- this isn’t yet a denial of realism
-  - to do that we need to (at the very least) show how this entails that we’re unjustified in believing moral claims
-  - but by now that doesn’t seem so hard
-- my goal for the remainder of this paper is to consider what I take to be the most plausible arguments against the negative realist
-  - while all plausible I claim that none is ultimately successful
+  Things are starting to look grim for the negative realist.
+Fortunately, nothing that has been said formally contradicts his/her position.
+To do that Street would need to (at the very least) to show how what has been said entails that we’re unjustified in believing moral claims.
+Perhaps at this point that doesn’t seem to be so hard.
+My goal for the remainder of this paper is to consider what I take to be the most plausible arguments against the negative realist.
+While all are plausible, I claim that none is ultimately successful.
-  - hence, I say that there is no dilemma for the negative realist
-- the arguments are
+Hence, I say that the negative realist has escaped the dilemma.
+In brief, the arguments are as follows:
-our dispositions probably point to false beliefs, we follow our dispositions, so we probably have false beliefs it would be a huge coincidence if evolution guided us to the right beliefs;
+Our dispositions probably point to false beliefs, we follow our dispositions, so we probably have false beliefs.
+It would be a huge coincidence if evolution guided us to the right beliefs;
-there are no such coincidences moral psychology is ultimately the only evidence anyone has for morality; this shows us our evidence is no good we’d think as we do even if the claims were false; hence, our process is unreliable
+there are no such coincidences.
+Moral psychology is ultimately the only evidence anyone has for morality; this shows us our only evidence is no good.
+We’d think as we do even if the claims were false; hence, our process is unreliable.
+I will address each of these arguments in turn.

 5.0 The Argument from Probability
 - it is very unlikely that our moral dispositions are dispositions to true